JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 *5 minute read, 30-90 minute setup*

 In this tutorial, we are going to learn how to (legally) hack into a remote server from our computer and gain access to its files!<br>
-We will be using VSCODE and course-specific account access to connect to UCSD computers.
+We will be using VSCODE and our course-specific account to connect to UCSD computers.

 ### Part 1 : Finding Course-Specific Credentials ###
 Before doing anything we need to know the username and password associated with the account we want to access.